Find your fixed rate mortgage with Mortgage Advice Bureau

 Discounted variable rate mortgagesThese track under the lender’s standard variable rate.
 So your rate may go up or down, depending on any changes the lender makes to its standard variable rate.

 You can also get standard variable rate mortgages, but this is the deal you’ll usually roll onto when your current mortgage deal ends if you don’t remortgage.
-The lender sets the amount you pay and these are notoriously expensive.
+The lender sets the amount you pay and these can be significantly more expensive.

 Fixed rate mortgages explained